jeremyreeder/sitelen2pseudo/README.md

 ```

 ## sitelenspell
+This tool is meant as an aid to the mind of a creative glyphicist.
-This tool suggests hieroglyphic spellings of a proper noun.
+It suggests hieroglyphic spellings of a proper noun.
 Unlike the Latin
 script, in Sitelen Pona there are often many ways to represent a given sequence
 of syllables.
+The options can be
+challenging to work out manually, but a name like Cinderella can be written using syllables and symbols from a phrase meaning "you in the blue dress" or from one meaning "identity theft" -- depending on your perspective and preference.
-Some are more efficient than others, and some may use symbols
+Some options will also be more efficient to write.
-that the name's owner would prefer to be associated with.
-These can be
-challenging to work out manually.

 > [!NOTE]
 > This tool is under construction.
 At present it generates only one spelling,